-You will be given a handbook with guidance for dissertation preparation and submission at the beginning of your second semester.
+You will be given a handbook with guidance for dissertation preparation and submission at the beginning of your final year for undergraduate programmes.
+For postgraduate programmes you will be given a dissertation handbook at the start of the second semester.